Squatting at the gym is fun and all, but like, that requires

 You can switch it up by circling your leg in front of you and to the side if you want a more complete glute workout, Morrison adds.

-According to Sadie Kurzban, founder and CEO of 305 Fitness, this move is great to save for the end of a workout, when you’re feeling mostly tired and out of breath, but ready to push yourself just a little more.
+Sadie Kurzban, founder and CEO of 305 Fitness, this move is great to save for the end of a workout, when you’re feeling mostly tired and out of breath, but ready to push yourself just a little more.
 "This supine move works the muscles of the glutes and hamstrings, and is also great for opening up flexibility in the spine," she tells Elite Daily.

 Here's how to do single leg bridges, as per Kurzban's instructions: Start by lying down, supine, with your knees bent and your feet on the ground.
 Your feet should be relatively close to your body, so that your hands can touch your heels.
 Raise your hips up off the ground, until you feel it in your spine (if you do, according to Kurzban, you’ve gone too far).